A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Introduction

 with log-normalizing constant or log-partition function $D$ and pairwise log-clique functions $\{\phi_{j, j'} \}_{j,j' \in \mathcal{V}}$.
 The pairwise MRF distribution $P(\mathbf{Y})$, and therefore the graphical structure, is fully known once the log-clique functions are specified.
 In particular, nodes $j, j' \in \mathcal{V}$ are connected by an edge whenever $\phi_{j, j'} \neq 0$ as the probability distribution of $\mathbf{Y}$ would then not factorize in terms of the variates, $Y_{j}$ and $Y_{j'}$, constituting this clique.

-The strictly positive MRF distribution (\ref{intro_mrf_simple}) with pairwise interactions will be studied here as special case of interest, while our results are derived for the more general exponential family.
+The estimation of the strictly positive MRF distribution (\ref{intro_mrf_simple}) with pairwise interactions will be studied here.
 This is hampered by the complexity of the log-partition function.
 Although analytically known for, e.g. the multivariate normal distribution, it is -- in general -- computationally not feasible to evaluate.
-For example, the partition function of the Ising model with $p$ variates sums over all $2^{p}$ spin configurations.
 Indeed, the partition function is computationally intractable for MRFs that have variables with a finite state space (\citealp{Welsh1993}, \citealp{Tibshirani2009}), or more generally for MRFs with variables of mixed type (\citealp{LeeHastie2013}).
+In effect, maximum likelihood estimation is prohibited computation.
+Instead parameters will estimation by means of pseudo-likelihood estimation.
+In particular, as the number of parameters is often of the same order -- if not larger -- as the sample size, the pseudo-likelihood will be augmented with a penalty.
+An overview of related work, which concentrates mainly on $\ell_1$-penalization, is supplied in the subsection at the end of the Introduction.